 - Ability to critically appraise proposed experimental strategies used to evaluate drug action in the context of molecular interactions up to in vivo and human clinical trials.

-- Recognition of the moral and ethical issues of investigations and appreciate the need for ethical standards and professional codes of conduct.
+- Recognition of the moral and ethical issues of investigations and appreciation of the need for ethical standards and professional codes of conduct.

 - Training in basic laboratory skills and plate-based reading technology.